paulschick/meteorite-tracker/nasa-app/1-2021-notes/wrapping-up-1-7-2021/breakpoint-observer-service.md

 I believe that the problem is that with the current setup, what is happening is for each item in the astro-pics array, a full `mat-grid-list` is being generated, rather than just a tile.

 So really I do need the `mat-grid-list` to be on the container, or I need that to be outside of the `*ngFor`

+### Solution Implemented

+This was correct.
+I changed the child from receiving an individual image from the container to receiving the entire array.
+With the child iterating through this, I was able to correctly implement bot the `mat-grid-list` and the `mat-grid-tile` on the child.
+It receives the column number and the array of images from the parent, and this works great.